10 Mistakes to Avoid When Buying Your Home

 - Value of property

 A pre-approval from the lender will establish a price range to aid in your shopping.
 It also can be used as a valuable negotiating tool once you make an offer on a home.
+It is imperative to work within your comfort level, not what a lender says your can afford.
+You are the person who understands your finances the best.

 Mistake #2: Selecting your lender based solely on a interest low rate.

 The lowest rates in town are not necessarily the best “deal” for you.
 Lenders sometimes offer attractive rates to attract applicants from their pool of current borrowers.
 Their hope is to keep these applicants and then switch them to a program with different terms and rates.
 Rarely do these situations save the borrower money.
-Marti Hampton’s Team works very closely with a number of tip notch loan officers on a daily basis and is involved with hundreds of transactions each year.
+The Scott Smolen Team works very closely with a number of tip notch loan officers on a daily basis and is involved with hundreds of transactions each year.
 This gives us the advantage of being able to meet and recommend local lenders who are doing excellent work.

 Mistake #3: Choosing an extensively-improved home that is among the most expensive in the neighborhood.

 An extensively-improved home is one packed with amenities not found in other homes in the neighborhood and is priced higher than surrounding properties.
 It can be quite and advantage to own a moderately-priced surrounded by more expensive home.
-However, it is NOT such a good idea to own an expensive home surrounded by homes of lesser value.
+However, it is NOT such a good idea to own an expensive home surrounded by homes of a much lesser value.

 Mistake #4: Purchasing a home that fits you “right now”.